omagarwal2002/Celebal-Technologies-Internship/README.md

 For this project, I used the HAR dataset from Kaggle.
 The dataset contains labeled keypoints of human actions, and you can find it here: [HAR Dataset on Kaggle](https://www.kaggle.com/datasets/meetnagadia/human-action-recognition-har-dataset).
 Make sure to credit the original dataset creators when using their data.

 # Outputs
-The key outputs of this project are:
+Here are some sample outputs of my model:

 # My Web App
 I have deployed a web application where you can try out my model interactively.
 You can access the web app through this link: [Human Action Recognition Web App](https://celebal-technologies-internship-mrpziagpwsv8diezfcjrqt.streamlit.app/).
 Have fun exploring the model's performance and its recognition capabilities!